samartzidis/magicstick.io/docs/DIY.md

 ## Build Your Own Device Instructions

+This process is not 100% free, but it may be cheaper than purchasing a ready-made magicstick.io device, especially if you already own a *Raspberry Pi Pico W* board.

-### Hardware Resources
+### Hardware

+> If you are OK with only Bluetooth connectivity and you are not interested in the wired connectivity (implying no wired charging as well), you can skip (2).
+If you are not interested in the plastic enclosure, you can skip (3).
+In that case you just need a *Raspberry Pi Pico W* board and jump straight to the Device Preparation section!

-1. You will need to purchase a genuine *Raspberry Pi Pico W* board from a vendor in your area.
+1. You need to purchase a genuine *Raspberry Pi Pico W* board from a vendor in your area.
-2. You will also need a female USB Type-A port and some _28AWG_ silicone cable for the wiring.
+2. You also need a female USB Type-A port and some _28AWG_ silicone cable for the wiring.
 Use the wiring schematics [here](../schematics) to solder the USB Type-A port to the board as shown.
 3. Use the 3D print STL files [here](../case) to print the plastic case.

-**Notes:**
-If you are OK with just Bluetooth connectivity and not interested in wired connectivity (implying no wired charging as well), you can skip step (2) above.
-If you are not interested in the plastic enclosure, you can skip step (3) above.

 ### Device Preparation